WELLCOME TO THE OFFICAL SITE OF

 The memory of Michael Dwyer’s music will live on in the hearts and minds of those who knew him.
 His spirit will forever be present in the laughter and sounds in his native Beara each June, as music lovers make their way "for a tune"

-We are very happy that the Dwyer brothers John and Richard will perform together in Allihies Mine Museum on Saturday 11th at 8.30 pm.
-Richard will also play in the Lighthouse Bar on Sunday June 12th at 7.00 pm.
+We are very happy that the Dwyer brothers John and Richard will be with us again this year.
+Both brothers will perform in Allihies Mine Museum on Saturday 10th at 8.30 pm.
+Richard will also play with Seán Garvey in the Village Hostel on Sunday June 11th at 1.00 pm.

 Both John and Richard are acclaimed composers of traditional Irish music.
 Richard received the TG4 Gradam Ceoil Award in 2004 for composer of the year, John and Finbar Dwyer were joint winners in 2010 of the same award.
 Richard's tunes are part of the traditional repertoire in Ireland, America and the UK, his most well known reels are The Fox on the Town and Richard Dwyer's.

 Since his retirement John travels the country, performing in sessions and concerts often with younger musicians who revere his music, including Lia Byrne, Siobhán Peoples and Edel Fox.
 John's reputation has now extended to music academia with Lia Byrne currently preparing a thesis about his compositions through Maynooth University.
 His most famous tune is perhaps the reel known simply as John Dwyer's.